shawnflanagan/InputSystem/Packages/com.unity.inputsystem/Documentation~/QuickStartGuide.md

 ## Getting input indirectly through an Input Action

-To get input directly through an Input Action, follow these steps, which are explained in detail below:
+To get input indirectly through an Input Action, follow these steps, which are explained in detail below:

 1. Add a `PlayerInput` component.
 2. Create Actions.